 - Employ black disabled individuals.

-- Invest in learning programmes for black individuals;
+- Invest in learning programmes and bursaries for black individuals;

 - Invest in learning programmes for disabled black individuals;

 - Place previously unemployed black individuals on learnerships; and

 - Retain black individuals on a permanent basis post-learnerships.

 - Divert spend to EMEs or QSEs;

 - Divert spend to 51%+ black-owned and/or 31%+ black women-owned businesses;